Skip to main content

 Stalking and Cyberstalking

-The U.S. Department of Justice (2016) identifies several types of unwanted stalking behaviors that would cause a reasonable person to experience fear.
-Examples of behaviors that are experienced by stalking victims include.
+The U.S. Department of Justice Office on Violence Against Women (2023b) identifies several types of unwanted stalking behaviors that would cause a reasonable person to experience fear for personal safety or the safety of others or to suffer emotional distress.

 Although these acts individually may not be criminal, collectively and repetitively they may cause a victim to fear for their safety or the safety of a family member.